- Home

 - Female Athlete Program

 At The University of Kansas Health System, we recognize the unique challenges that female athletes face.
 That's why we created our region's only female athlete program.
-We provide care for middle school through college-age female athletes and adult weekend warriors to make sure they reach their full athletic potential.
+We provide care for middle school through college-age female athletes as well as adult weekend warriors to make sure they reach their full athletic potential.

-The number of female athletes in youth, high school and collegiate athletics has grown exponentially over the past 50 years.
 Girls have greater access to a wider selection of sports than ever before and are getting involved at younger ages with a rise in participation numbers every year.
-The benefits of athletics are many.
-Girls who play sports not only do better in school, but also are more likely to have high self-esteem, stronger relationships and improved physical health.
-And yet disparities still exist.
-Girls are less likely to participate in sports, and those who do participate drop out of sports at significantly higher rates than boys by the end of high school.
-Females also have differences in injury rates with an ACL tear risk 2-8 times that of males.
+That’s positive because girls who play sports not only do better in school, but also are more likely to have high self-esteem, stronger relationships and improved physical health.
+However, those who do participate drop out of sports at significantly higher rates than boys by the end of high school.
+One reason for abandoning sports may be serious injury.
+For example, females have an ACL tear risk 2-8 times that of males.

 Sports injuries or issues treated through our female athlete program include:

-We recognize how important it is to be a female athlete and how important unique and specialized care can be.
-An interdisciplinary group of services and providers is available as part of our female athlete program, including:
+We recognize how important it is to be a female athlete and how crucial specialized care can be.
+That’s why our providers have unique knowledge and experience working with female athletes and, together, address any injury or challenge comprehensively.

 Sports Medicine